Ru-su/movie-base-app-server/README.md

 - [ ] Create a Docker container for the server
 - [ ] Add automated tests
 - [ ] Add GraphQL queries
+- [ ] Replace the token generator with a stronger one

 ## ORM